I have a geek fascination with calendars and I cannot lie. So I decided to put forward my own modest proposal for calendar reform.

-Soundtrack in my head: Mike Doughty, "27 Jennifers" Blogthings was a creature of the early blogging years.
+Blogthings was a creature of the early blogging years.
 A time when blogging was starting to get popular and before Facebook began to dominate.
 As a customer-minded business dedicating to meeting the needs of its customers, they saw a need bloggers had.
-The need for interesting content. … Continue reading the Blogthings website still exists? is it still 2005?
+The need for interesting content.
+Every Emily, Dylan, Tiffany, Ryan, Amanda, and multiples of twenty-seven Jennifers were jumping in on the blogging bandwagon.
+This was cool, until you had to, you know, write interesting content.
+Which not many were skilled at.

 The face looked similar, and she appeared to be tall like my friend, but for the life of me couldn't tell whether it was her or not.
 So I decided to take a chance and request her as a friend.
 I figured, if it was her, then I'd be able to reunite with a friend I hadn't seen in a long time, and if it wasn't her, well, it didn't matter because this person wouldn't know me anyway.